ptesarik/SIGILLatum.github.io/_posts/2023-07-21-state-of-riscv64-kdump.md

 -r-------- 1 root root 1645350912 Jul 21 13:48 /proc/vmcore
 ```

-The bad news is that you cannot copy it out.
-I tried to transfer it with
+The bad news is that something is broken when reading it.
+I tried to transfer
-`rsync` and I crashed the panic kernel (100% reproducible):
+it with `rsync` and I crashed the panic kernel (100% reproducible):

 ```
 [ 1558.887710][  T929] usercopy: Kernel memory exposure attempt detected from SLUB object 'kmem_cache_node' (offset 0, size 4096)!